 GENERAL REQUIREMENTS

+The final test results shall be shall be rounded in one step to the number of places to the right of the decimal point indicated by the applicable emission standard plus one additional significant figure.
+Intermediate steps in the calculations shall not be rounded.

 The Contracting Party shall ensure that vehicles can be tested with PEMS on public roads in accordance with the procedures under their own national law, while respecting local road traffic legislation and safety requirements.

-Manufacturers shall ensure that vehicles can be tested with PEMS by an independent party on public roads, by making available suitable adapters for exhaust pipes, granting access to ECU signals and making the necessary administrative arrangements.
+Manufacturers shall ensure that vehicles can be tested with PEMS:

+By granting access to ECU signals relevant to this Regulation, which are the items mentioned in Table 1 of Annex 3 (if they are available).

+By making the necessary administrative arrangements,

+and, for example,

+Either constructing exhaust pipes to facilitate sampling of the exhaust, making available suitable adapters for exhaust pipes or providing guidance available online without the need of registration or login on how to attach a PEMS system to the exhaust pipe of vehicles approved under this Regulation.

+The measures taken by manufacturers shall be agreed upon with the Approval Authority.

-A contracting Party may choose, in case of difficulty to conduct RDE testing on public roads due to regional law, to use a test track duplicating a real world driving situation.
+A contracting Party may choose, in case of difficulty to conduct RDE testing on public roads due to regional law, to use a test track following a driving situation recorded during a typical valid RDE test on the road.
+The validity of a test conducted in a test track will be judged on the actual test driven on the test track.

 The RDE performance shall be demonstrated by testing vehicles on the road (or track) operated over their normal driving patterns, conditions and payloads.
 The RDE test shall be representative for vehicles operated on their real driving routes, with their normal load.